iandunn/regolith/docs/install.md

 * You'll also need **SSH access** to your production server
 * **Git** and **WP-CLI** must be installed in all environments

-If your host doesn't have Git or WP-CLI, check [the troubleshooting guide](./troubleshooting.md).
+If your host doesn't have Git or WP-CLI installed, check [the troubleshooting guide](./troubleshooting.md).

 ## Installing Regolith